apptainer/apptainer-userdocs/security.rst

 {Project} uses SIF as its default container format.
 A SIF container is a single file, which makes it easy to manage and distribute.
 Inside the SIF file, the container filesystem is held in a SquashFS object.
-When in suid mount, we mount the container filesystem directly using SquashFS, otherwise we mount it with squashfuse.
+When in suid mode, we mount the container filesystem directly using SquashFS, otherwise we mount it with squashfuse.
 In either case, on a network filesystem this means that reads from the container are data-only.
 Metadata operations happen locally, speeding up workloads